Skip to content

 2. Local.
 Nothing leaves your machine.
 No accounts, no uploads, no telemetry.

 3. Prescriptive.
-Not "here's a graph to interpret" — "these are the files that matter, sorted".
+Not "here's a graph to interpret" but "these are the files that matter, ranked".

 What you get today

-• Source inventory table — every file with LOC, imports, exports, fan-in, fan-out.
+• Refactor queue.
+Every file ranked by lines of code, with imports, exports, fan-in, and fan-out.
 Sortable, searchable, filterable.

-• Quick filters — Large files, High fan-in, High fan-out, Unresolved imports.
+• Quick filters.
+Largest files, High fan-in, High fan-out.
 One click, see what stands out.

-• Dependency Constellation — interactive graph of internal dependencies, clustered by top-level folder, with a focus mode to see only what connects to the selected file.
+• Dependency Constellation.
+Interactive graph of internal dependencies, clustered by top-level folder, with focus mode and impact-based node sizing.

-• Persistent analysis — results are serialized under .atlante/ in your workspace: stable JSON, diff-friendly, versionable.
+• Persistent analysis.
+Results stored under .atlante/ in your workspace: stable JSON, diff-friendly, versionable.

 Supported languages: JavaScript, TypeScript, Python via Tree-sitter AST; Java, C#, Go, Rust, Kotlin, Swift, Ruby, PHP via a generic/fallback parser.